Where Is The Sierra Nevada Mountains Located On A Map

 The name "Sierra Nevada" translates from Spanish as "snowy mountain range," an apt description considering the significant snowpack that accumulates in the higher elevations during winter.
 This snowpack is crucial, as it melts during the spring and summer months, providing a vital water source for California's agriculture, cities, and ecosystems.
 The range is home to numerous peaks exceeding 12,000 feet (3,650 meters), with Mount Whitney, at 14,505 feet (4,421 meters), being the highest point in the contiguous United States.

 Geologically, the Sierra Nevada is a tilted fault block range.
-This means that the western slope is gradual, while the eastern slope is much steeper, characterized by dramatic cliffs and canyons.
+Because of that, this means that the western slope is gradual, while the eastern slope is much steeper, characterized by dramatic cliffs and canyons.
 The range was formed by a combination of uplift and erosion over millions of years.
 During the Mesozoic Era, magma rose from deep within the earth, forming large granite intrusions.
 These intrusions eventually cooled and solidified, becoming the bedrock of the Sierra Nevada.

 Over time, tectonic forces caused the entire block to tilt westward.
 As the western slope gradually rose, rivers and glaciers carved deep valleys, creating the stunning landscapes we see today.
 The eastern side, meanwhile, experienced faulting and uplift, resulting in the dramatic escarpment that defines its edge.